oezguenY/HugMeApp/README.md

 - Deleting Posts

 # Architecture
 - MVC (in hindsight, I should have picked MVVM since some VCs are just too large.
-For instance the ProfileViewVC is at 2.2k lines of code)
+For instance, the ProfileViewVC is at 2.2k lines of code)

 # Backend
 - Firebase